nodejs/node/doc/api/errors.md

 <a id="ERR_INVALID_FD"></a>
 ### ERR_INVALID_FD

-A file descriptor ('fd') is not valid (e.g. it has a negative value).
+A file descriptor ('fd') was not valid (e.g. it was a negative value).

 <a id="ERR_INVALID_FD_TYPE"></a>
 ### ERR_INVALID_FD_TYPE

-A file descriptor ('fd') type is not valid.
+A file descriptor ('fd') type was not valid.

 <a id="ERR_INVALID_FILE_URL_HOST"></a>
 ### ERR_INVALID_FILE_URL_HOST